metablaster/WindowsFirewallRuleset/README.md

 # Deleting rules

-At the moment the easiest way is to select all the rules you want to delete in Local Group Policy, right click and delete.\
+At the moment the easiest way is to select all the rules you want to delete in Local Group Policy, right click and delete.

-To revert to your old firewall state, you will need to delete all the rules from GPO, and set all properties to "Not configured" when right clicking on node `Windows Defender Firewall with Advanced Security - Local Group Policy Object`\
+To revert to your old firewall state (the one in control panel), you will need to delete all the rules from GPO,\
+and set all properties to `"Not configured"` when right clicking on node:\
+`Windows Defender Firewall with Advanced Security - Local Group Policy Object`

 Deleting all rules or revetting to previous state can also be done with `ResetFirewall.ps1` script.

+Note that you will also need to re-import your exported GPO rules if you had them.

 # Manage loaded rules